zerynth/core-zerynth-toolchain/docs/docs_things_thingcmd.rst

 retrieves information about the connected device with unique identifier :samp:`uid`.

-The information retrieved consists in:
+The information retrieved consists of:

 * :samp:`token`, the security token for the device
 * :samp:`name`, the device name